-In the 1930s Moore was a member of Unit One, a group of advanced artists organized by Paul Nash, and was a close friend of Barbara Hepworth, Ben Nicholson, and the critic Herbert Read.
+In the 1930s Moore was a member of Unit One, a group of avant-garde artists led by Paul Nash, and was a close friend of Barbara Hepworth, Ben Nicholson, and the critic Herbert Read.
 From 1932 to 1939 he taught at the Chelsea School of Art.
 He was an important force in the English Surrealist movement, although he was not entirely committed to its doctrines.
 In 1940 Moore was appointed an official war artist and was commissioned by the War Artists Advisory Committee to execute drawings of life in underground bomb shelters.
 From 1940 to 1943 the artist concentrated almost entirely on drawing.
 His first retrospective took place at Temple Newsam, Leeds, in 1941.
 In 1943 he received a commission from the Church of St. Matthew, Northampton, to carve a Madonna and Child; this sculpture was the first in an important series of family-group sculptures.
 Moore was given his first major retrospective abroad by the Museum of Modern Art, New York, in 1946.
 He won the International Prize for Sculpture at the Venice Biennale of 1948.

 Moore executed several important public commissions in the 1950s, among them Reclining Figure (1956–58), for the UNESCO Building in Paris.
 In 1963 the artist was awarded the British Order of Merit.
 In 1978 an exhibition of his work organized by the Arts Council of Great Britain was held at the Serpentine in London, at which time he gave many of his sculptures to the Tate Gallery, London.
 Moore died in Perry Green, Hertfordshire, on August 31, 1986.